 Go outdoors and then set up the drone.
 This should stand as obvious, yet many make the mistake of trying to run the drone indoors first.
 Never do that, no matter how small the drone is.
 Simply put: testing it outside is a lot safer.

 Never insert the battery prior to you actually intending to use the drone.
 Put the battery in its slot, connect it to the drone, and then close the small battery tray.
-Put the drone on a flat surface and wait 10 seconds at the least after you’ve installed the battery.
+Put the drone on a flat surface and wait for 10 seconds at the least after you’ve installed the battery.
 Then move about 4 feet away from the drone for safety reasons.

 Flying the Drone